manishrana7/icet-manish/doc/userguide/source/glossary.rst

         A cluster is defined as a set of points on a lattice.

    Cluster size
-        The size of a cluster (commonly refered to as the cluster radii) is defined as the average distance to the geometrical center of the cluster.
+        The size of a cluster (commonly refered to as the cluster radius) is defined as the average distance to the geometrical center of the cluster.

    Cluster space
         The set of clusters into which a structure can be decomposed.

    Cutoff
-        Cutoff define the longest allowed distance between two atoms in a cluster for each order.
+        Cutoffs define the longest allowed distance between two atoms in a cluster for each order.

    Orbit
-        An orbit is defined as a group of symmetry equivalent clusters
+        An orbit is defined as a set of symmetry equivalent clusters.